 Engaging School-Age Children in Enrichment and Learning

 The Y is one of the nation’s largest nonprofit providers of afterschool and summer programs.
-Each year, Ys serve 580,000 children in 5,400 afterschool programs and nearly one million children during the summer in 1,800 day camps and 300 resident camps.
+The Y is the nation’s largest nonprofit provider of early childhood, afterschool and summer programs, with 7,360 afterschool programs, 1,870 summer day camp programs and 266 resident camps.
 Before school, afterschool and summer programs present opportunities to address opportunity gaps and boost in-school success, help develop employability skills and prepare kids for college and career.
 These programs also support working families by providing safe, supervised programs and activities.

 Each dollar invested in afterschool programs saves up to $9 by increasing learning potential, improving student performance in school and reducing crime and welfare costs.
 Out-of-school time programs at the Y–many supported by 21st Century Community Learning Centers (21st CCLC) funding–enhance what kids learn during the school day and create new experiences that give them opportunities to explore STEM careers, participate in service learning projects and develop decision-making, problem-solving, critical thinking and communication skills, and so much more.